 I was in New York City.
 And I was waiting for Jim Lauderdale to start his set.

-Again, I was with Jim, in his apartment on 79th street.
+Again, for this -- I was alone with Jim, in his apartment on 79th street.
 He was solemnly packing to leave town, again.
-His two guitars sat in their cases by the door.
-I was looking out the window.
-As the city stopped its clatter and motion for those few minutes, I noticed a very light first snow begin to fall.
+His two guitars sat neatly in their cases by apartment door.
+I was looking out the window at the street below.
+A NYC radio station was on at the time.
+I think it was.
+In my head it was.

 We said nothing.

-That was 30 years ago.
+This was 30 years ago.